symbiote/silverstripe-seed/README.md

 ### [Mediawesome](https://github.com/nglasl/silverstripe-mediawesome/)

-This provides dynamic media holders and pages with customisable attributes, such as blogs and news.
+This provides dynamic media holders/pages with customisable attributes, such as blogs and news.

 ### [Metadata](https://github.com/silverstripe-australia/silverstripe-metadata/)

-This provides the ability to annotate objects, based on a given schema.
+This provides the ability to annotate data objects, based on a given schema.

 ### [Multisites](https://github.com/silverstripe-australia/silverstripe-multisites/)

-This provides the ability to manage multiple sites from the site tree.
+This provides the ability to manage multiple sites from your site tree.

 ### [Multisites Google Analytics](https://github.com/sheadawson/silverstripe-multisites-googleanalytics/)